Big Four (Western Europe)

 The Big Four, also known as the E4 or G4, refers to France, Germany, Italy and the United Kingdom.
-France and the United Kingdom are official nuclear-weapon states and are permanent members of the United Nations Security Council with the power of veto, which enables any one of them to prevent the adoption of any "substantive" draft Council resolution, regardless of its level of international support.
+France and the United Kingdom are official nuclear-weapon states and are permanent members of the United Nations Security Council.
 The United Kingdom is the only country of the Big Four which is not a member state of the European Union, having ended its membership in 2020, pursuant to a referendum held in 2016.
 France, Germany, Italy and the United Kingdom are considered major European powers and they are the Western European countries individually represented as full members of the G7 and the G20.
 They have been referred to as the "Big Four of Europe" since the interwar period.

 The term G4 was used for the first time when French President Nicolas Sarkozy called for a meeting in Paris with Italian Prime Minister Silvio Berlusconi, British Prime Minister Gordon Brown and German Chancellor Angela Merkel to consider the response to the 2008 financial crisis and the Great Recession.
 The Organisation for Economic Co-operation and Development describes them as the "Four Big European Countries".